Iamzakari/airline/README.md

 #Django- WepApp

-The airline est a web based app
-It displays the planned flights for a given airport Display the passenger for a specific fligh
+The airline is a python/project that has  flights  web based app It displays the planned flights for a given airport Display the passenger for a specific fligh